Gallery

 Rainwater drainage system

 Internal walls divide the space to rooms.
-We used Silka blocks here too, to achieve the highest possible soundproofing and add more thermal mass.
-Silka is also perfect for hanging heavy things on the walls.
+We used Silka blocks here too, to achieve the highest possible soundproofing.

 Metal reinforcement in every second row.
 All internal walls are tied to load bearing walls with rebars.

-The rainwater is redirected away from the house into two separate hollow plastic cistern, surrounded by geotextile and 10m^3 of pebbles.
+The rainwater is redirected away from the house into two underground hollow plastic cistern, surrounded by geotextile and 10m^3 of pebbles.
+This ensures there will be no flooding even in the case of a sever rainstorm.